We understand the specialized markets in which you operate and provide tailored solutions to meet your unique business needs.

 What this means for property owners is the assessed value may not reflect the specific characteristics of each property.
 Often this can lead to inaccurate assessments, which in turn can result in paying more than your fair share of property taxes.

-In early December 2019, BC Assessment mailed out notification letters to owners of properties that experienced value increases significantly higher than the average.
-Most of these value increases occurred in the industrial market and in many cases will result in significant tax increases.
+The industrial market has remained very strong with minimal vacancy and increasing rents.
+In early December 2020, BC Assessment will mail out notification letters to owners of properties that experienced value increases significantly higher than the average.
+Most of these notifications are expected in the industrial market.

 An effective tax mitigation strategy for each property you own is critical to ensuring you only pay what you need to in tax.
 A comprehensive review of the value levied on your property for tax purposes is the first step in determining if you are assessed for your fair share of taxes.
 This review includes the following:

-This includes things such as verifying physical attributes of the land and any improvements, to more complex factors such as condition and use.
-If your property was under construction or going through renovations, the assessment needs to be reviewed to ensure you are only being assessed for the progress to date as of October 31, 2019.
+This includes verifying physical attributes of the land and any improvements, to more complex factors such as condition and use.
+If your property was under construction or going through renovations, the assessment needs to be reviewed to ensure you are only being assessed for the progress to date as of October 31, 2020.

 Reviewing the market value of the property is another key step to ensure the assessed value is reflective of the market value of comparable properties in similar areas.

 BC Assessment assesses property values as of a July 1 valuation date.
-The assessment notice you received is based on sales of similar properties that occurred around July 1, 2019.
-The volume of sales was significantly limited in 2019.
-This means it is critical to work with your advisor to review market transactions and determine if your property is assessed above market value.
+The assessment notice you receive is based on sales of similar properties that occurred around July 1, 2020.
+The volume of sales was significantly limited in 2020 This means it is critical to work with your advisor to review market transactions and determine if your property is assessed above market value.
 In these cases, a property tax specialist can present market evidence to the assessor and negotiate a reduction in value.

 The primary purpose of an assessed value is to determine a property owner’s fair share of taxes.
 An independent equity review is used to ensure you are assessed fairly.
 Similar properties with similar characteristics should be assessed similarly.
 For property owners, this means they could see an assessment value that reflects the market value of their property but still be paying more than their fair share of taxes.